Messi magic saves Argentina, Klose rescues Germany

 After a 4-0 demolition of Portugal in their opening Group G match, the Germans looked to be cruising against Ghana when Mario Goetze struck in the 51st minute in Fortaleza.

-But the Africans came roaring back, Andre Ayew heading the equalizer three minutes later and a great interception and pass by Sulley Muntari set up Asamoah Gyan to lash home in the 63rd.
+However, the Africans had other ideas and came roaring back, Andre Ayew heading the equalizer three minutes later and a great interception and pass by Sulley Muntari set up Asamoah Gyan to lash home.

-Germany leveled in the 71st thanks to a sharp finish by substitute Klose with his first touch of the ball, moving him level with former Brazil striker Ronaldo as the all-time leading World Cup scorer.
+Germany leveled in the 71st minute thanks to a sharp finish by substitute Klose with his first touch of the ball, moving him level with former Brazil striker Ronaldo as the tournament's all-time leading scorer.

-Germany have four points, the United States three, Ghana one and Portugal zero with the latter facing the U.S. on Sunday.
+Germany have four points, the United States three, Ghana one and Portugal zero ahead of their Group G game against the U.S. on Sunday.

-Despite being 36, Klose just about managed to perform a trademark somersault after his goal, a neat half-volley at the far post from a corner.
+Despite his 36 years, Klose performed one of his trademark somersaults after his goal, a neat half volley at the far post from a corner.

-The best German striker of his generation, Klose is also his country's all-time leading scorer with 70 goals in 133 games.

 "I don't know how long it's been since I did a somersault but at least it worked out."

+The last time it happened was in 1996 in a friendly against China, some 221 matches ago, the Algemeen Dagblad reported.

-(Additional reporting by Andrew Cawthorne and Karolos Grohmann in Belo Horizonte, Erik Kirschbaum in Santo Andre and Mark Gleeson in Salvador, editing by Ed Osmond and Ken Ferris)
+(Additional reporting by Andrew Cawthorne and Karolos Grohmann in Belo Horizonte, Erik Kirschbaum in Santo Andre and Mark Gleeson in Salvador, editing by Ed Osmond)